 COVID-19: People beat lockdown blues with online skill development courses

-In search of ways to engage themselves, people have opted for e-world where various free online courses are being offered to enhance their talents when they are forced to spend time inside four walls due to the COVID-19 lockdown.
-Babitha Marina Justin, an academician, did not think twice to start an online creative writing course when one of her students prompted her.
+In search of ways to engage themselves while they are forced to spend time inside their homes due to the COVID-19 lockdown, people are tapping into the internet where a vast variety of free online courses are being offered to hone their talents and also possibly to pick up a new skill-set.
+Babitha Marina Justin, an academician, did not think twice before starting an online creative writing course when one of her students prompted her.

 "In most Indian languages, e-publication is at a nascent stage.
 We have very few books properly produced in Indian languages.
-About 10 per cent of the population anywhere in the world are print disabled due to many reasons, be it blindness, low vision, dyslexia or old age barriers.
+About 10 percent of the population anywhere in the world are print disabled due to many reasons, be it blindness, low vision, dyslexia or old age barriers.
 The e-books produced will be a boon to them with several automated reading software readily available now," added Ram Kamal, who has tied up with US-based Bookshare International with an online library with over 8.25 lakhs e-books for its readers.
-Another group Kerala based Out of the Box (OFB) started a weeklong free online workshop for school students in India to get engaged during the COVID-19 lockdown and learn the scientific side of thinking skills on how to design their thoughts.
-The course titled 'Imagination to image' started this week has become an instant hit among the student community.
+Another Kerala based group, Out of the Box (OFB), has started a weeklong free online workshop for school students in India to stay engaged during the COVID-19 lockdown and learn the scientific side of thinking skills and on how to train their thoughts.
+The course titled 'Imagination to image' which started this week has become an instant hit in the students' community.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)